prothehero/website-1/README.md

 If you want to edit a page, the easiest way is to click the ![Edit page on GitHub](https://cloud.githubusercontent.com/assets/1376924/3712375/a6d7bc42-150f-11e4-9ceb-5230cbbfba3f.png) link under the page title on the website.

-This will open the source file on GitHub where you can click the pencil button to start editing:
+This will open the source file on GitHub now here you can click the pencil button to start editing:
 ![Arrow to pencil](https://cloud.githubusercontent.com/assets/1376924/3712474/1d2fe57a-1517-11e4-86b2-d083dbeaa4ae.png)

 GitHub's editor shows you both the [Markdown](https://guides.github.com/features/mastering-markdown/) source as well as a preview of the rendered page: